Following these simple steps will help you to get up safely after a fall

-On average, every 22 seconds, a person over the age of 65 will fall.
+On average, every 12 seconds, a Canadian over the age of 65 will fall.

 Most people know that falls result in bruises and broken bones.
 It is less well known that being unable to get up after a fall can cause further, more serious injury.
 This is important because it is estimated that about half of the older adults who fall cannot get back up without help.
 Furthermore, the longer one is down, the greater the risk of medical problems that may have been prevented by getting help quickly.

 What problems can result from being down too long after a fall?

 A fall causes a person’s full weight to land on a few points of impact, causing immediate soft tissue damage.
 This injury gradually expands due to swelling which causes increasing pressure.
 If one gets back up, the pressure is relieved and there is perhaps only soreness and bruising.
 However, if the injury is such that the person cannot get up – or cannot even roll to take the weight of the body off the injury – the swelling and pressure extend.
 With the passage of time, the damage extends to any parts of the body that are lying still or are under pressure against hard surfaces.